PURPOSE OF THIS NOTICE

 Once we have received notification that you have withdrawn your consent, we will no longer process your personal information (personal data) for the purpose or purposes you originally agreed to, unless we have another legitimate basis for doing so in law.

-Any changes we may make to our privacy notice in the future will be provided to you via our website at mgr.co.uk/privacy.
+Any changes we may make to our privacy notice in the future will be provided to you via our website at www.mgr.co.uk/privacy/.

-If youhave any questions regarding this notice or if you would like to speak to us about the manner in which we process your personal data, please email our Data Protection Point of Contact, Paul Simnock, partner at email@example.com or telephone him on 020 7625 4545.
+If you have any questions regarding this notice or if you would like to speak to us about the manner in which we process your personal data, please email our Data Protection Point of Contact, Paul Simnock, at firstname.lastname@example.org or telephone him on 020 7625 4545.